Lykkedk/SuperPlayer-v3.0/README.md

 3. [The SuperPlayer Bluetooth controller/remote](#SuperPlayer_Remote)

 #### Story

+#### SuperPlayer changes fir-filters on the fly when samplerate changes

 Around feburary 2020 i started looking into the possiblities to make some correction for my room & speakers\
 Not easy to get started, but i learned the basic and still learning ofcause ;-)\
 Around the same time, the camilladsp thread over at diyaudio started\